itbj/ASA-TE-Monitoring/README.md

 ### Prerequsite #2 - An ASA

-Ofcourse, as we are monitoring an ASA we'll need one of these configured and ready to provide remote access, now I'm not going to go into this level of detail within this guide.
+Of course, as we are monitoring an ASA we'll need one of these configured and ready to provide remote access, now I'm not going to go into this level of detail within this guide.
 However here's some resources which may help you get up and running if you aren't already:

 * 1
 * 2